jeffamaxey/objectiv-analytics/tracker/CONTRIBUTING.md

 Checks for unused or missing dependencies by running `npx depcheck` for each package.

 ### `yarn deploy`
-Runs `pre-publish` and, if it succeeds, publishes all packages to NPM.
+Runs `pre-deploy` and, if it succeeds, publishes all packages to NPM.

 ### `yarn deploy:verdaccio`
-Runs `pre-publish` and, if it succeeds, publishes all packages to Verdaccio.
+Runs `pre-deploy` and, if it succeeds, publishes all packages to Verdaccio.

 ### `yarn generate`
 Runs generator utilities: